urbit/urbit/README.md

 ----------

-Your urbit is a web server, so the best place to read about it is in your browser.
+Your urbit is a web server, so the best place to read about it is in your browser. localhost:8080 is the default.
+If that is taken, you may want to try localhost:8081.

-Urbit prints the HTTP port it's serving when it starts up:

-    http: live (insecure) on 8080

-8080 is the default.
 If you're running on AWS or another cloud service, this port may be firewalled; go to the firewall configuration to open it.
 In a last resort, you can use our server, doznec.urbit.org.